afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 ---
 layout: post
 title: How much sampling is enough?
-Bayesian case-study.
+Bayesian case-study
 ---

 I was asked the following question yesterday: